WordPress/gutenberg/docs/extensibility/extending-blocks.md

 Used to filters an individual transform result from block transformation.
 All of the original blocks are passed, since transformations are many-to-many, not one-to-one.

+#### `blocks.getBlockAttributes`

+Called immediately after the default parsing of a block's attributes and before validation to allow a plugin to manipulate attribute values in time for validation and/or the initial values rendering of the block in the editor.

 #### `editor.BlockEdit`

 Used to modify the block's `edit` component.
 It receives the original block `BlockEdit` component and returns a new wrapped component.